+Law firm economics can be confusing for new and seasoned lawyers.
+Mostly because it’s not commonly taught in law school nor is it black and white to understand.
 But how do you measure profitability for a boutique law firm?
-There are no widgets to sell, only time and knowledge.
-Because you are selling time and knowledge, there aren’t the usual expenses that go into making a widget that you need to deduct.
+There are no goods to sell, only time and knowledge.
+For this reason, there aren’t the usual expenses that go into making goods that you need to deduct.

 There are many ways that you could arrange your business financials.
 One method that more law firms are moving towards is looking at margins.
 There are two levels of profit margins that should be reflected on your income statement: the operating profit margin and the net profit margin.

 The operating profit reflects fees collected minus overhead, operating, and administrative costs.
 This profitability figure is what is left over from fees collected after subtracting the cost of operating the firm.

 Net income is everything that was accounted for in the operating profit in addition to taxes, debt payments, and one-time expenses or payments.

 The calculations for the margins are as follows:

 Operating profit margin = (operating profit ÷ fees collected) x 100 = %

 Net profit margin = (net profit ÷ fees collected) x 100 = %

 In addition to focusing on margins, you need to look at the profitability of clients.
 If you’ve been in law for even a short number of years, you know that there are clients who exact a significant toll in terms of your time, treasure, and peaceful slumber.
 These clients need to be cut loose in the nicest way possible.

 Understand which billing type your firm will prefer.
 Whether it’s fixed fees, blended rates, contingency, or success fees, it’s vital you restrain from switching between billing types.
 Also, be judicious when handing out discounts.
 Know your worth and stick to it, even though some clients are quite loud about not paying the billed amount.